- Oyegun: You’re talking nonsense

-The People Democratic Party (PDP) has took a critical assessment of the almost two-year-old All Progressives Congress (APC)-led Federal Government and said the party has failed in every facet of the nation’s life.
+The People’s Democratic Party (PDP) has taken a critical assessment of the almost two-year-old All Progressives Congress (APC)-led Federal Government and returned a damning verdict: President Muhammadu Buhari has failed in every facet of the nation’s life.

 The party, which based its assessment on President Muhammadu Buhari’s Easter message to Nigerians, said Mr. President claimed achievements were insult to the intelligence of Nigerians who have been at the receiving end of his government’s mismanagement in the last two years.

-Spokesperson of the PDP National Caretaker Committee, Prince Dayo Adeyeye, in a statement on Sunday said the president has not only failed to sustain what he met on ground when he took over on May 29, 2015 but have reversed the achievements recorded by the PDP when the party was in power.
+Spokesperson for the PDP National Caretaker Committee, Prince Dayo Adeyeye, in a statement yesterday, The opposition party stated that the president has not only failed to sustain what he met on ground when he took over on May 29, 2015 but has reversed the achievements recorded by the PDP when the party was in power.

 The party stated that the armaments procured by former President Goodluck Jonathan were what is still being used to prosecute the insurgency war.